-If you are approved for AHCCCS Medical Assistance, you will receive your health care from an AHCCCS health plan unless:
+If you are approved for AHCCCS Medical Assistance, you will receive your health care from an

-- You are American Indian and you choose American Indian Health Program as your health plan. - You are just asking for help with your Medicare costs.
-If you are approved for one of the Medicare Savings Programs (QMB), AHCCCS may pay your Medicare premiums and Medicare coinsurance and deductibles. - AHCCCS can only pay for your emergency services because of your status with United States Citizenship and Immigration Services (USCIS).
+- You are American Indian and you choose American Indian Health Program as your health plan.
+You are just asking for help with your Medicare costs.
+If you are approved for one of the Medicare Savings Programs (QMB), AHCCCS may pay your Medicare premiums and Medicare coinsurance - AHCCCS can only pay for your emergency services because of your status with United States Citizenship and Immigration Services (USCIS).
 If you are approved for emergency services only, you may receive medical services from any provider (doctor, hospital, etc.) that has an agreement to bill AHCCCS for covered emergency services.